How Rehab Would Benefit Someone?

-Rehab allows addiction professionals, to make clinical decisions, plus make referrals for specialist help or on-going support once you leave the centre, if this is required.
+Rehab allows addiction professionals, to make clinical decisions, plus make referrals for specialist help or ongoing support once you leave the centre if this is required.
 This might be tailored therapy, housing support, health-related concerns, solicitors etc.

 Rehab will enable patients to learn new coping skills and strategies whilst being in a supportive environment.
-Addiction can be viewed as a coping skill itself, so when clients stop, its essential they’re given new skills to ensure they don’t return to their substances of choice.
+Addiction can be viewed as a coping skill itself, so when clients stop, it’s essential they’re given new skills to ensure they don’t return to their substances of choice.

 For many who’ve been abusing alcohol or substances, rehab gives you the chance to give your health a much-needed boost, this could be through vitamins supplied by the GP or, being introduced to eating a healthy balanced diet again.
-Many rehabs will run a nutrition program, alongside a fitness regime as part of the structure as its seen as a vital aspect of recovery.
+Many rehabs will run a nutrition program, alongside a fitness regime as part of the structure as it’s seen as a vital aspect of recovery.

-All rehabs will run a form of aftercare support once you complete, this will vary form each one, but generally, you will be given access, either back to the rehab on allocated days, skype or telephone support from your previous worker.
+All rehabs will run a form of aftercare support once you complete, this will vary from each one, but generally, you will be given access, either back to the rehab on allocated days, skype or telephone support from your previous worker.
 This allows you to continue back in your life, whilst still being able to gain ongoing support.